jofas/blog/content/002-first-time-running/index.md

 This is a tale of human foolishness and does not contain an ounce of wisdom.
 A few weeks ago I went running for the first time.
-Well, not for the first time ever, but for the first time in a really long time.
+Not for the first time ever, but for the first time in a really long time.
 So long that it warrants a slightly more sensational title, though neither "Going Running for the First Time" nor "Going Running for the First Time in a Really Long Time" are particularly arousing.